zsl24/Mel-GAN-Voice-Conversion-Demo/README.md

 ## Dataset
 Dataset used by original paper:[CMU ARCTIC Databases](http://www.festvox.org/cmu_arctic/) includes speech data of 4 speakers, bdl(male), slt(female), clb(female), rms(male)
-We also collected dataset of Trump, and used it to train a VC model which can convert your speech to trump's speech.
+We also collected dataset of Trump, and used it to train a VC model which can convert your speech to trump's speech, if you need this trump dataset, please contact me [zengsunlu30@163.com] .
+The data is not necessarily parallel, neithor for duration of speech, nor for linguistic content of speech.

+## Folders
+### models
+`/models` provides trained models with different pairs of source speaker and target speaker.
+### results
+`/results` stores wave result of converted voice.
+### dataset
+`/dataset` provides dataset from different speakers.
+Speech data is stored in .wav file with 16kHz sample rate.

+## Files
+### train.py
+This file contains entire network architecture, and code from training.
+### test.py
+This file contains code from testing, generating results and plotting figures.
+### streamtest.py
+This file is the real-time demo for voice conversion.
+You should run this file through cmd, and make sure your computer has a mic.